Lina Haag: Writing

 Alfred was soon drafted into the Wehrmacht, and sent to the Eastern Front, and Lina and their daughter were bombed out of their home in Berlin.
 Lina was transferred to work in a hospital in Garmisch.
 While there, she wrote a memoir of her experiences in the form of an extended letter to Alfred, not knowing if she would ever see him again.
-The letter was eventually published in 1947 as A Handful of Dust or How Long the Night.
+The letter was eventually published in 1947 as A handful of dust.
+(Eine Handvoll Staub).
 Alfred was taken prisoner by the Red Army and eventually released in 1948.

 Honours

 The Haags lived in Munich until Alfred's death in 1982.
 In 2007, Lina was given the Dachau Award for Courage.

 Death

-On 18 June 2012, Haag died in Munich at the age of 105.
+On 18 June 2012, Haag died in Munich, aged 105.